 Dancing with the Dead: Red Pine and the Art of Translation (Ward Serrill, 2023)

 Eliot Weinberger’s seminal study, 19 Ways of Looking at Wang Wei, takes for its subject a single poem and looks at a number (19 plus several more in later editions) of different translations of that poem over the course of the 20th century.
 The approach allows Weinberger, in only a few pages (the whole book, afterword by Octavio Paz included, comes to less than a hundred pages), to cover a wide variety of problems and nuances in attempts to translate from a language like Chinese, built on entirely different linguistic principles, into an Indo-European language like English (or French, or German, examples of which are also included).
-Chinese is built out of character or ideograms, each of which stands for a word (or words) and is one syllable long.
+Chinese is built out of characters or ideograms, each of which stands for a word (or words) and is one syllable long.
 The language includes relatively few sounds, which facilitates rhyming and punning, but it is also tonal, which gives poetry, chiefly concerned with the sequence of tones and number of syllables per line, what to our ear is a sing-song quality.
 All of this is extremely difficult to replicate in English without sounding ridiculous.

 Wang Wei lived in the 700s, during the Tang Dynasty.
 His poem is in a popular style: four lines, five characters/syllables per line.
 Most translators render the title as “Deer Park” and it’s one of his more famous poems, part of a series he did in conjunction with a long, horizontal landscape scroll depicting the environs of the Wang River.
 The poem describes a landscape: on a mountain people can’t be seen though there is the sound of voices, sunlight is in the forest and it shines on green moss.
 No two translators read the poem the same way, differing on everything from the title to whether or not the mountain is a hill to the use of a first person pronoun (absent in the original) to the direction of the sun and where exactly the moss is in the forest.
-Weinberger includes the attempts of a number of famous sinologists and poets: Witter Brynner, Kenneth Rexroth, Burton Watson, Octavio Paz, François Cheng, Gary Snyder, Vikram Seth, David Hinton, and more.
+Weinberger includes the attempts of a number of famous sinologists and poets: Witter Bynner, Kenneth Rexroth, Burton Watson, Octavio Paz, François Cheng, Gary Snyder, Vikram Seth, David Hinton, and more.
 None of them get it exactly right, because they can’t.
 But they all express something of the poem’s meaning, and more than a little bit about the translator themself.
 That’s the nature of translation: it can only approach accuracy, never reach it.

 The edition I have of Weinberger’s book dates to 2016, and it does not include the translation of “Deer Park” by Bill Porter, who translates under the name Red Pine, probably because it too was published in 2016, as part of his book Finding them Gone.
 It is a pretty good one though: